samuelroland/HPC-labs/lab01/report/report.md

 ```

 ## Comparison
-My 2 variant are strangely very near, I thought the FFT would be slower but that's not the case...
+My 2 variant are strangely very near (`29.3` and `28.7`, `126.3 ms` and `127.9 ms`), I thought the FFT would be slower but that's not the case...
+The range is bigger.
+I don't know how I can analyse this further actually...